netheril96/StaticJSON/README.md

 ### Error handling

 If the JSON file is malformed, any decent JSON library will detect it and tell you what goes wrong.
-But what if the JSON value is perfectly valid, but not layed out the way you expected?
+But what if the JSON value is perfectly valid, but not laid out the way you expected?
 Usually you have to manually check the DOM tree against your specification, but this library will automatically generates the necessary code.

 Here is valid JSON file